printerscanner/earthly-delights/content/blog/tech-brats-turning-30.md

-On campus, he gained some notoriety when he founded a conservative and libertarian newspaper called _The Stanford Review_ as a reaction to changes to the first-year curriculum that recentered The Western Canon.
+On campus, Thiel gained some notoriety when he founded a conservative and libertarian newspaper called _The Stanford Review_ as a reaction to changes to the first-year curriculum that recentered The Western Canon.
 This extended into some interesting theories about multiculturalism he crafted into a book called _The Diversity Myth_.